-It’s not often the public sees a student pay tribute to a mentor in such a personal way.
-Especially when the student is the prominent bassist Luques Curtis, and the mentor is the living legend, Andy Gonzalez.
+It’s not often the public gets to see a student pay tribute to a mentor in such a personal way.
+Especially when the pupil is the prominent bassist Luques Curtis, and the teacher is living legend, Andy Gonzalez.

-At the Zinc Bar, with Andy looking on Luques paid homage through a series of anecdotes and a repertoire that characterized their respective careers.
+At the Zinc Bar, with Andy looking on Luques paid homage through a series of anecdotes and a repertoire that embodied Andy’s influence on his career.

 Luques, who was joined by the pianist Manuel Valera, the drummer Willie Martinez and the percussionist Camilo Molina performed tunes such as Orquesta Aragon’s Guajira con Tumbao, which Andy exposed him to as a teenager.
 Also, songs from the Fort Apache Band and Manny Oquendo and Libre’s repertoires and tunes with commanding bass lines and percussive elements.